Cooper's hawk: Interspecific predatory relationships

 Other natural predators of Cooper's hawks that are known are mainly larger diurnal birds of prey.
-In some cases, their larger cousins, northern goshawks, will prey on Cooper's hawks.
+In some cases, their larger cousins, American goshawks, will prey on Cooper's hawks.
 Widely but somewhat scarcely, red-tailed hawks have been known to prey on Cooper's hawk, while a single instance is known of a Cooper's falling prey to a golden eagle (Aquila chrysaetos).Peyton, S. B. (1945).
 Western Red-tailed Hawk catches Cooper's Hawk.
 Condor, 47: 167.), Less is known about the range of nest predators.
 Among all known predators, only the raccoon (Procyon lotor) can be considered to rival the great horned owl as the most severe threat to nesting attempts, probably consuming mostly nestlings and eggs but also perhaps some older hawks.Stout, W. E., Rosenfield, R. N., Holton, W. G., & Bielefeldt, J. (2007).
 Nesting biology of urban Cooper's Hawks in Milwaukee, Wisconsin.
 The Journal of Wildlife Management, 71(2), 366–375.
 American crows are known to rob nests of Cooper's hawks as well, especially when the parents have been displaced by the crow's severe mobbing.
 Smaller diurnal birds of prey are, in turn, threatened by Cooper's hawks.
 This is especially the case with the American kestrel.
-After some regional declines, a radiotagging study in Pennsylvania found that of 19 kestrels, 26% were killed by avian predators, with the suspected culprit in a majority of the cases being the Cooper's hawks.C.
+After some regional declines, a radiotagging study in Pennsylvania found that of 19 kestrels, 26% were killed by avian predators, with the suspected culprit in a majority of the cases being Cooper's hawks.C.
 Michael Hogan, ed.
 2010.
 American Kestrel.
 Encyclopedia of Earth, U.S. National Council for Science and the Environment, Ed-in-chief C. Cleveland Some resources have gone as far as to blame the kestrels decline directly on Cooper's hawk predation but subsequent data from the U.S. Breeding Bird Survey and the National Audubon Society Christmas Bird Count appear to discount this theory, instead linking the overall declines to inadvertent human causes.Lesko, M. J., & Smallwood, J. A. (2012).
 Ectoparasites of American Kestrels in northwestern New Jersey and their relationship to nestling growth and survival.
 Journal of Raptor Research, 46(3), 304–313.
 Cooper's hawk are also counted as a predator of merlins (Falco columbarius).
 The only confirmed accipitrid that Cooper's hawk have been known to prey upon is their smaller cousins, the sharp-shinned hawks.
-However, in the southeast, the Cooper's hawks was counted among the potential, but not yet confirmed, predators of swallow-tailed kites (Elanoides forficatus) and nesting kites appear to engage in anti-predator behavior towards Cooper's hawks.
+However, in the southeast, Cooper's hawks was counted among the potential, but not yet confirmed, predators of swallow-tailed kites (Elanoides forficatus) and nesting kites appear to engage in anti-predator behavior towards Cooper's hawks.
 Furthermore, Cooper's hawks that came into the vicinity were considered potential predators and mobbed as such by nesting gray hawks.